Lie's Third Theorem for Lie $\infty$-Algebras: Introduction

-\begin{example} Let $L$ be a finite type Lie $\infty$-algebra such that $\g:=H_0L$ is a nilpotent Lie algebra.
-Theorem~\ref{t:main} simplifies considerably in this case: first, the nilpotency of $\g$ implies that the exponential map is an isomorphism of manifolds $\g\to^\cong G$ of manifolds, and thus the identity map $NG\to^1 NG$ is itself a good, reduced \'etale hypercover.
-Further, by \cite[Example 5.5]{Hen} and \cite[Prop.\ 6.7]{RZ}, the map $\int\g\to NG$ is a hypercover.
+is a good, locally minimal, and finite-dimensional Lie $\infty$-group.
+In particular, the canonical weak equivalence $\cG^{\ft}(L)_\bl \xto{\sim} \sint L$ presents $\cG^{\ft}(L)_\bl$ as a finite dimensional locally minimal model for $\sint L$. \end{theorem} At this point, it is worthwhile to see how the output of construction compares to the minimal model for $\sint L$ constructed by Getzler for the special case when $L$ is nilpotent. \begin{example} Let $L$ be a finite type Lie $\infty$-algebra such that $\g:=H_0L$ is a nilpotent Lie algebra.
+Theorems \ref{t:main1}, \ref{t:main3}, and \ref{t:main4} simplify considerably in this case: first, the nilpotency of $\g$ implies that the exponential map is an isomorphism of manifolds $\g\xto{\cong} G$, and thus the identity map $NG\xto{\id} NG$ is itself a good, reduced \'etale hypercover.
+Further, by \cite[Example 5.5]{Hen} and \cite[Prop.\ 6.7]{RZ}, the map $\sint\g\trivfib NG$ is a hypercover.
 Therefore, the left vertical map in the square~\eqref{e:Lie30} is a minimal trivial fibration, and thus an isomorphism (Lemma~\ref{l:minkan}).
-Theorem~\ref{t:main3} thus provides a finite dimensional {\em minimal} model (not just locally minimal)
+Theorem~\ref{t:main3} therefore provides a finite dimensional {\em minimal} model (not just locally minimal)

 When $L$ is nilpotent, this gives a minimal model for Getzler's integration $\gamma_\bullet(L)$ of \cite{Get}.
-When $L$ is minimal, $\gamma_\bullet(L)$ is also minimal \cite[Proposition 5.7]{Get}, and, using the theory of $k$-invariants developed below, one can show the two models are (non-canonically) isomorphic. \end{example}
+When $L$ is minimal, $\gamma_\bullet(L)$ is also minimal \cite[Prop.\ 5.7]{Get}, and, using the theory of $k$-invariants developed below, one can show the two models are (non-canonically) isomorphic. \end{example}